-This article will run you through what to do if your Freewrite device is not charging.
+This article will run you through what to do if your Traveler is not charging.

-Before running through this list, please note that when the Freewrite or Traveler battery is completely dead, it may take longer than usual to charge back up to a usable level.
-If your device is unresponsive, critically low on battery, or displaying an Astrohaus logo screen, please try plugging your device in with the original charging cable that came in the box for 24 hours before attempting the following.
+Before running through this list, please note that when the Traveler battery is completely dead, it may take longer than usual to charge back up to a usable level.
+If your device is unresponsive, critically low on battery, or displaying an Astrohaus logo screen, please try plugging your device in with the original charging cable that came in the box for 24 hours before attempting this list.

 The first thing to do when your device is not charging is to make sure that you are using the original charging cable that came with your device.

-The Freewrite devices come with an internal Lithium Polymer battery that is designed to be charged using the included USB Type-C charging cable.
-While the original cable will work with most USB spec devices including a computer, USB hub, or USB wall adapters, many higher power USB Type C charging cables used by the Macbook, Chromebooks, or Google Pixel will not charge the device.
+Traveler comes with an internal Lithium Polymer battery that is designed to be charged using the included USB Type-C charging cable.
+While the original cable will work with most USB spec devices, including a computer, USB hub, or USB wall adapters, many higher power USB Type-C charging cables used by the Macbook, Chromebooks, or Google Pixel will not charge the device.

 If you are using the original cable but your device is still not charging after being plugged in for a few hours, please try plugging the cable into a few alternative power sources and seeing if your device takes a charge.
 Additionally, test if the cable itself is working by plugging it into a few alternative devices and seeing if the other devices hold a charge.

 If your cable doesn’t work with any other devices, the problem is most likely a damaged cable.

 If your cable does work with other devices but does not charge your Freewrite with any power source, please continue…